SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.4/Cube_10.4.11.md

 ##### Taking action

-When you click either the "thumbs up" or "thumbs down" button, in some cases, the system will suggest you take one of the following actions:
+When you click either the "thumbs up" or "thumbs down" button, in some cases, a light bulb icon will appear.
+In the context menu under that icon, you can then find the action you are suggested to take:

 | Action | Description |
 |--------|-------------|